greglank/greglank.github.io/parser.md

+---
 layout: page
-title: "Poker Hand History Parser and Database"
+title: Poker Hand History Parser and Database
-filename: parser.md
+---

 # Poker Hand History Parser and Database
 Python script that cleans and parses poker hand histories from PokerNow and loads them into a SQLite database for further analysis